How to Find the Best Protein Powder for Prediabetes

 You should also avoid protein powders sweetened with artificial sweeteners like sucralose.

-Several studies have associated artificial sweeteners with a higher risk of glucose intolerance, which is a precursor for pre-diabetes and diabetes.
+Several studies have associated artificial sweeteners with a higher risk of glucose intolerance, which is a precursor for pre-diabetes and diabetes (Nature, 2014).

 You might want to steer clear of ultra-processed protein concentrates and isolates too.